 Swelling will be present immediately after surgery and remain for several months.
 While you’ll see the difference right away, the final results might take up to six months to become apparent, after the residual swelling has faded.

 Regain Your Confidence

 If you’re self-conscious about your breasts and you’re excited about the idea of reclaiming their youthful contour, you might be a candidate for a breast lift.
-To learn more, come to Premier Image in Atlanta, GA, for a consultation with our expert surgeons.
-Dr. Klein is a board certified expert who can help you reach all your plastic surgery goals.
+To learn more, come to Premier Image in Atlanta, GA, for a consultation with our body experts.
+As a double board certified plastic surgeon, Dr. Kristin Boehm can help you reach all your plastic surgery goals.
 Call 770-457-6303 today to schedule your consultation.